About this blog

 Low water and stormy weather

 We arrived to the sound of thunder in the distance, but luckily found ourselves in a pocket of decent weather between storm fronts, and were met with are river starved of water after a summer with barely a drop of rain.
-However, that did not deter us and as it is always interesting to see all of the changes to a river that you know well on that first trip of the season, we got to fishing.
+However, that did not deter us and as it is always interesting to see all of the changes to a river that you know well.

-The river we were fishing can be quite dynamic and we were immediately struck by the changes, with the first two previously decent holes we came to being completely filled in and the next one upstream having changed for the worse, being much shallower and the riffle at the top being far less pronounced.
-However, it was here that we got our first look at a trout for the day, as a what we suspect was a 14" Cutthroat darted out to investigate Dyllon's presentation before deciding it wasn't too its likely and disappearing again.
-As we continued on, almost every change we saw was a a disappointment, with trees down in one of our favorite riffles, and another across a confluence hole causing most of the hole which had been my favorite spot the previous season to fill in.
-While I did manage to briefly hook an ~16" Rainbow at one spot, we found holding spots to be few and far between this year and with this stretch a shadow of its former self we decided to move on and try another spot.
+The river we were fishing can be quite dynamic and we were immediately struck by the changes, with the first two previously decent holes we came to being completely filled in and the next one upstream having changed for the worse, being much shallower and the riffle at the top being far less pronounced then last season.
+However, it was here that we got our first look at a trout for the day, as a what we suspect was a 14" Cutthroat darted out to investigate Dyllon's presentation before deciding it wasn't too its liking and disappearing again.
+As we continued on, almost every change we saw was a disappointment, with a tree down in one of our favorite riffles, and another across a confluence hole causing most of the hole which had been my favorite spot the previous season to fill in.
+While I did manage to briefly hook an ~16" Rainbow at the confluence hole, we found holding spots to be few and far between this year and with this stretch a shadow of its former self we decided to move on and try another spot.

-This next spot was quite a mixed bag, a few holes and riffles looked just as good or slightly better, while again one of my favorite spots was nowhere near as good as it had been during previous seasons.
-So with the first 1/2 mile of water we covered it seemingly lifeless and changed for the worse, we were starting to debate whether we should continue on when we finally spotted a lone female Chinook starting to dig a redd in a tailout.
+This next spot was quite a mixed bag, a few holes and riffles looked just as good or slightly better then they had last year, while again one of my favorite spots was nowhere near as good as it had been during previous seasons.
+So with the first 1/2 mile of water we covered it seemingly lifeless and having changed for the slightly for worse, we were starting to debate whether we should continue on when we finally spotted a lone female Chinook starting to dig a redd in a tailout.

 First redd of the year, a lone female Chinook starting to dig